tai1nguyen/dnd-gadgetzan-gazette/about/shops.md

 ### Fala's Potent Potions

 **Fala Lefaliir**, an herbalist and a member of the Guild of Apothecaries and Physicians, operates out of this stately, three-story town house, the third floor of which has been converted into a greenhouse.
-Its translucent glass walls allow anyone on the street to see the rain- bow of flowers blossoming within.
+Its translucent glass walls allow anyone on the street to see the rainbow of flowers blossoming within.
 Fala Lefaliir is an outgoing wood elf with long, braided hair.

 #### Services
 In addition to nonmagical herbal remedies, Fala sells potions of the types listed in the table below.
 Fala keeps 1d6 vials of each potion in locked cabinets behind the shop counter.